 How Long to Stay in Bergen

-In an effort to reduce the amount of times we would have to pack up our stuff and move the kids, we stayed in Bergen for a full 7 days.
-Though we loved our time there, we felt we could have reduced this by 2-3 days.
+Although Bergen is one of the most kid-friendly cities in Europe, we felt we could have reduced this by a few days.
 What may have also contributed to this feeling was the amount it rained when we were there.
 By the end of the week we were feeling pretty done with the rain.

 Getting to Bergen by Train